Sex Crimes Lawyer Minneapolis

 Contact A Sex Crimes Lawyer In Minneapolis

 Being charged with a sex crime in any degree is very serious.
 It results in a criminal record and registration as a sex offender that can follow you for the rest of your life.
 If you have been accused of 3rd-degree criminal sexual conduct, you have the right to secure the representation of a defense attorney as soon as possible.
-To learn more about your rights and options, call the Speas Law Firm, P.A. at 612-333-6160 to schedule a free consultation.
+To learn more about your rights and options, call the Speas Law Firm, P.A. at 612-333-6160 to schedule a initial consultation.